JaeZzZ/Responsive-Made-Easy-Tutorial/README.md

 4. as for mobile design, you can do your basic styling and then add complexity via media queries
 5. use :root to declare global css variables, which are easy to change in the future
 6. using width: min(value-0, value-1); where the max width is value-1, but will shrink according to value-0 (must use units like vw or %)
+7. .split > * + * will apply styles to any sibling that has a sibling before it in the section with a class of "split"